prateekstark/StarkChat/README.md

 ```

 ## Extensions
+If the user exits by pressing CTRL+C, we can handle this by reading the exception thrown by the server socket.
+When this happens, we cn remove all the this user from all hashmaps.

 For offline users, we can add a database in the server, which stores the messages sent by users to offline client.

+Also, we can make another hashmap in the server, which stores the offline users.
+In this case, they are registered but offline.

-If the user exits by pressing CTRL + C, we can handle this by placing a timer in the serverThreads.
+If the user exits by pressing CTRL + C, we can also handle this by placing a timer in the serverThreads.
 This would mean that if the server does not hear from the client for let's say 3 minutes, the server deregisters the client from other hashmaps, stop its thread and store it in the offline map.
 This way we can also deal with offline users.
-Later when the client registers again.
+Later when the client registers again, we can send these to the required recipient from the mailbox.

-Also, we can make another hashmap in the server, which stores the offline users.
-In this case, they are registered but offline.
+## Caution
+Do not use send byte array directly, because it might have a '\n' which will be read as endline character on the other end.

 ## Usage